 Note: This page contains information about the side effects of loxapine.
 Some of the dosage forms included on this document may not apply to the brand name Loxitane C.

 Not all side effects for Loxitane C may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to loxapine: oral capsule, oral solution, oral tablet

 Other dosage forms:

-Along with its needed effects, loxapine (the active ingredient contained in Loxitane C) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by loxapine (the active ingredient contained in Loxitane C).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking loxapine:More common
+You should check with your doctor immediately if any of these side effects occur when taking loxapine:More common